thainguyentrong/gfl-ppe/README.md

 <img src="https://github.com/ciber-lab/pictor-ppe/blob/master/extras/graphics/methods.jpg" align="middle"/>

-**Approach-1**: YOLO-v3-A1 model detects worker, hat, and vest (three object classes) individually.
+**Approach-1**: Model detects worker, hat, and vest (three object classes) individually.
 Next, ML classifiers (Neural Network, Decision Tree) classify each worker as W (wearing no hat or vest), WH (wearing only hat), WV (wearing only vest), or WHV (wearing both hat and vest).

-**Approach-2**: YOLO-v3-A2 model localizes workers in the input image and directly classifies each detected worker as W, WH, WV, or WHV.
+**Approach-2**: Model localizes workers in the input image and directly classifies each detected worker as W, WH, WV, or WHV.

-**Approach-3**: YOLO-v3-A3 model first detects all workers in the input image and then, a CNN-based classifier model (VGG-16, ResNet-50, Xception) was applied to the cropped worker images to classify the detected worker as W, WH, WV, or WHV.
+**Approach-3**: Model first detects all workers in the input image and then, a CNN-based classifier model (VGG-16, ResNet-50, Xception) was applied to the cropped worker images to classify the detected worker as W, WH, WV, or WHV.